Null37/reverse-engineering-challenge/README.md

 this file is an elf file but an elf headers  can't reach the size of 2M

- i used strace command line to check syscall in run proc in this binnary to check can use buffeoverflow or semthing can help to know what the code do
+ i used strace command line to check syscall in run processor in this binnary to check can use buffroverflow or something can help to know what the code do

 ![strace command](https://i.ibb.co/jWRhZ4v/strace.png)

+what we can see this binnary file use read and write syscalls

+not fully undrestand what happen inside the code